 The British Dupuytren’s Society….

-provides support and information to people affected by Dupuytren’s Contracture, Ledderhose Disease and related conditions.
-Our goal is to raise awareness of these conditions, improve knowledge of the treatments available and encourage research into their prevention and treatment.
+provides support and information to people affected by Dupuytren’s disease, Ledderhose disease, Peyronie’s disease and related conditions.
+Our goal is to raise awareness, improve knowledge of the treatments available and encourage research into their prevention and treatment.

 The British Dupuytren’s Society is a UK charity founded in 2011 as a patients’ organisation, supported by medical professionals, and working alongside the International Dupuytren Society (IDS).

 The Board of Trustees consists entirely of volunteers: a Dupuytren’s patient as chair, and a Ledderhose and a Peyronie’s patient as trustees.
 We also have a trustee hand surgeon and a radiation oncologist.
 We have an advisory board with a few more handsurgeons, and a massage therapist who is very experienced treating Dupuytren’s patients.

 The British Dupuytren’s Society was founded in August 2011.
 Our first step was to create our Constitution and Board of Trustees.
 We are now registered with HMRC for tax-exempt status as a charity, but since our financial turnover does not meet the minimum requirement we cannot yet apply to become a registered charity.
 Read more…………

 A history of Dupuytren’s Contracture.
 There are many stories as to how the curse arose.
 Some say that the….

 - British Dupuytren’s Society:Keep up to date with all the news from the British Dupuytren’s Society..

 - Gary’s Blog: I post here about treatments, patients, my experience, science and whatever I am thinking about.